Former Civic Houston Interns Showing Cougar Pride in Austin

 Neighborhood Centers Inc. brings resources, education and connection to more than 236,000 people throughout Houston and the Texas Gulf Coast area each year.
 Volunteers are always welcome.

-Barrio Dogs of Houston is a not-for-profit organization targeting the overpopulation and neglect of animals in low-income neighborhoods.The Hobby Center for Public Policy's Civic Houston Internship Program (CHIP) partnered with Barrio Dogs to offer credit to University of Houston and University of Houston-Downtown students for fall/spring semester.
+Barrio Dogs of Houston is a not-for-profit organization targeting the overpopulation and neglect of animals in low-income neighborhoods.The Hobby School of Public Affairs' Civic Houston Internship Program (CHIP) partnered with Barrio Dogs to offer credit to University of Houston and University of Houston-Downtown students for fall/spring semester.